-This means ‘walk’.
-It’s so much more than late afternoon or evening stroll.
-This is see and be seen, and it happens in Italy’s biggest cities and smallest towns.
+This word means ‘walk’ – but it is so much more than a late afternoon or an evening stroll.
+This walk is about seeing and being seen, and it happens in Italy’s biggest cities and smallest towns.
 There is often gelato involved.

-Meaning and, so, thus.
-This is the most versatile of filler words.
-Italians use a long, drawn out ‘allora’ at the start of a sentence to buy themselves a little time when they don’t know what to say.
+Meaning ‘and’, ‘so’ or ‘thus’, this is the most versatile of filler words.
+Italians use a long, drawn out allora at the start of a sentence to buy themselves a little time when they don’t know what to say.

-Meaning ‘Twilight’.
-It makes the perfect Instagram hashtag to describe that perfect shot of the golden or blue hour.
+Meaning ‘twilight’.
+It makes the ideal Instagram hashtag to describe that perfect shot of the golden or blue hour.

-Baby animal; usually a puppy or kitten.
-The double ‘cc’ in Italian is pronounced like ‘ch’ in English, making this a wonderful fun word to say.
+Baby animal, usually a puppy or kitten.
+The double ‘cc’ in Italian is pronounced like ‘ch’ in English, making this a wonderfully fun word to say.
 It is used as a term of endearment.

 This means ‘who knows’.
 Always said with a dramatic shrug of the shoulders and a furrowed brow.

-This means ‘beadstringer’, used primarily in Venice to describe women who string tiny glass seed beads that are made on the island of Murano.
+This means ‘bead stringer’, used mainly in Venice to describe women who string tiny glass seed beads that are made on the island of Murano.

 Meaning ‘be back soon’.
 You will likely see this scribbled on a sign in a shop window.
-It can mean anything from five minutes to five days from now.
+It can involve a break of anything from five minutes to five days.

 Meaning ‘best wishes’.
 This word is used to say (and sing) happy birthday, as well as saying Merry Christmas and Happy Easter.

 Meaning ‘imagine’.
-Imagine is the technical translation of this word, but you will hear it used like my pleasure, or don’t worry about it.
+Imagine is the technical translation of this word, but you will hear it used as ‘my pleasure’, or ‘don’t worry about it’.

 Meaning ‘come on!’
 The Roman version of the Italian word dai is said in two drawn out syllables, almost always in a shout.